wavesoft/dot-dom/docs/content/docs/install/create-webapp.md

 ---
-title: "Creating a WebApp"
+title: "Web-App with JSX"
 type: docs
 weight: 3
 # bookFlatSection: false
 # bookShowToC: true
 ---

-# Creating a WebApp
+# Creating a WebApp with JSX

-Since `.dom` natively supports JSX integration you can use a similar tooling like React to create a single-page application.
+If you want a more descriptive syntax for expressing your components, `.dom` natively supports [React's JSX](https://reactjs.org/docs/introducing-jsx.html) syntax.

+You can use the same tooling as with React to pre-process your javascript sources and convert them to `.dom` function calls.
 In this page we are describing step-by-step the process you should follow in order to create a single-page application using webpack and babel.

 ---